Vincent Viola: Philanthropy

 After the September 11 attacks, Viola helped found the Combating Terrorism Center at West Point, and was the principal funder at its creation.
 Viola founded a technology company, Rowan Technology Solutions, to support cadet education in the areas of military history, military science, and leadership.
 Viola has endowed the Avery Cardinal Dulles, S.J.
 Chair in Catholic Theology at Fordham University.

 Personal life

 Viola and his wife Teresa have three adult sons and live in New York City.
 In 2013, their Upper East Side townhouse was listed for sale at $114 million.
 In January 2021, they sold their townhouse in the Brooklyn Heights Historical District for $25.5 million, setting a borough record.

-The couple are both involved in horse racing as the owners of St. Elias Stable and Teresa Viola Racing.
+Both Viola and his wife are involved in horse racing as the owners of St. Elias Stable and Teresa Viola Racing.
 They are co-owners of Kentucky Derby winner Always Dreaming.

 Viola was inducted into the FIA Futures Hall of Fame in 2009.